ros-navigation/docs.nav2.org/configuration/packages/smac/configuring-smac-hybrid.rst

   ====== =======

   Description
-    Whether to publish expansions on the ``/expansions`` topic as an array of poses (the orientation has no meaning) and the path's footprints on the ``/planned_footprints`` topic.
+    Whether to publish expansions on the ``/expansions`` topic as an array of poses and the path's footprints on the ``/planned_footprints`` topic.
 WARNING: heavy to compute and to display, for debug only as it degrades the performance.

 :``<name>``.cache_obstacle_heuristic: